Opinion

 1

-Tod H. over 11 years ago
+Tod H. almost 12 years ago

 Its one thing to agree to disagree, or to even just disagree with someone's opinion, but publishing an entire opinion article dedicated to name calling in an attempt to address the "tone of the discourse" is just pathetic.
 If you really had a problem with Bandler's tone or stance, maybe you should have written an article that actually showed what you had a problem with.
 This article really brought nothing substantive or informative to the table